 What Is Your Savings Rate?

 Your Savings Rate is the amount of money you save each month as a percentage of your total or gross income.
 The higher your savings rate, the more money you are saving per month.
-The more money you are saving each month, the more you can accumulate towards retirement, a down payment, an emergency fund, or any other financial goal.
+The more money you are saving each month, the more you can accumulate towards retirement, a down payment, your emergency fund, or any other financial goals you might have.

 Why Is Your Savings Rate Important?